MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/manage-auto-investigation.md

 - Disable a driver
 - Remove a scheduled task

 Evidence determined as *Suspicious* results in pending actions that require approval.
-As a best practice, make sure to [approve (or reject) pending actions](#review-pending-actions) as soon as possible.
-This helps your automated investigations complete in a timely manner.
+As a best practice, make sure to [approve (or reject) pending actions](#review-pending-actions) as soon as possible so that you automated investigations complete in a timely manner.

-No actions are taken when evidence is determined to be *No threats found*.
+No actions are taken when a verdict of *No threats found* is reached for a piece of evidence.

 In Microsoft Defender Advanced Threat Protection, all verdicts are [tracked and viewable in the Microsoft Defender Security Center](#review-completed-actions).

 ## Review pending actions

 1. Go to the Microsoft Defender Security Center ([https://securitycenter.windows.com](https://securitycenter.windows.com)) and sign in.
-This takes you to your Security dashboard.
+You'll see the Security dashboard.

 2. On the Security dashboard, in the navigation pane on the left, choose **Automated investigations** > **Action center**.